 Before you start rigging, you can use the console to work out the DMX addresses for the fixtures in your rig.
-Patch them on the console (or simulator), then press Window Open, Patch to show the Patch View window.
+Patch them on the console (or simulator), then press Open View, Patch to show the Patch View window.
 This will use the DMX channels as efficiently as possible without leaving any gaps.

-If your fixtures are RDM equipped, the console can patch itself from the rig, see section 3.1.6 on page 53.
+If your fixtures are RDM equipped, the console can patch itself from the rig, see section 3.1.6 on page 57.

-By default in a new show, DMX Lines 1-4 are connected to the four XLRs on the console if you are using Titan Mobile, or on Titan One DMX Line 1 will be connected to the Titan One dongle.
-If you want to change this or use other lines, go to the DMX Settings window in System mode - see section 13.1.6 on page 232 .
+By default in a new show, DMX Lines 1-8 are connected to the eight XLRs on the console.
+If you want to change this or use other lines, go to the DMX Settings window in System mode - see section 13.1.6 on page 236 .